Best Hikes with Great Views in Boulder

 This classic Boulder trail gets you up close to imposing views of the first and second Flatirons.
 You'll start through the Chautauqua Meadow, itself replete with breathtaking Flatirons views that are framed by fields of wildflowers in summer.
 The trail eventually crosses through a scree field before coming to the notch between the second and third Flatiron.
 Just after this point, be sure to stop to take lots of pics of Flatirons number three on the horizon.

 Headed to the Chautauqua area on a summer weekend to hike among the Flatirons?
 Ride the free weekend shuttle to get there stress-free and avoid parking fees.
-Here's all the information on the Park-to-Park hiker shuttle, which runs on weekends Memorial Day to Labor Day.
+Here's all the information on the Park-to-Park hiker shuttle, which runs on weekends from Memorial Day to Labor Day.

 Bring food and water for longer hikes.
 The slightly higher altitude means you may get dehydrated more easily.
 And don't forget to bring water for your dogs!